 Non-operative treatment of acute appendicitis in adults

 In the past twenty years, the number of studies of patients who have undergone conservative treatment for acute appendicitis has increased.
 The outcomes from conservative treatment have improved, and the recurrence rates have also reduced(9,10).
 A systemic review by Talan et al looked at the methods of conservative treatment of acute uncomplicated appendicitis.
 34 Studies with 2,944 patients were included in this study.
-The antibiotics were prescribed for one week with an initial three days of intravenous antibiotics followed by oral preparations.
+Antibiotics were prescribed for one week with an initial three days of intravenous antibiotics followed by oral preparations.
 The patients were kept under fluid restrictions for up to 48 hours and there was improvement in up to 90% of cases after 48 hours of therapy.
 This study showed that proper optimization of conservative treatment for patients is important for this form of management of acute appendicitis(11).
 Another systemic review by Poon et al that looked at the current management of acute uncomplicated appendicitis found that patients who underwent an appendectomy were associated with a better efficacy rate when compared to conservative treatment but the morbidity rates were similar between the groups(12).

 A systemic review and meta-analysis of randomized control trials comparing surgery versus conservative antibiotic treatment in acute appendicitis was conducted by Ansaloni et al. Four studies with 741 patients were included in this study and surgery was associated with a higher efficacy than conservative treatment.
 Complications were higher in the surgery group when compared with those who underwent conservative treatment (13).A meta-analysis was conducted by Yang et al comparing conservative treatment with antibiotics and appendectomy for acute appendicitis in adults.
 Eleven studies totaling 2751 patients of which 1463 underwent conservative treatment and 1288 underwent an appendectomy.
 Conservative treatment was associated with fewer complications and reduced length of stay in the hospital, but it was associated with lower efficacy than those who underwent an appendectomy(14).
 Another meta-analysis of randomized control trials comparing antibiotic therapy with appendectomy for acute appendicitis was conducted by Mason et al. Five trials with 980 patients were included in this study and although antibiotic therapy was associated with fewer complications and better pain relief, the treatment failure rate was 40.2% against 8.5% of patients who underwent an appendectomy(15).